 University of Denver

-The oldest independent university in the Rocky Mountain
+The oldest independent university in the

-program.
-The university is currently building a new
+university.
+The university recently completed a new

-110,000-square-foot building and plans to expand its
+110,000-square-foot STEM building and plans to expand its

 engineering and computer science student and faculty capacity

 DU’s STEM research has

 The Knoebel Center focuses on STEM aspects of

 aging-related subjects, such as the development of orthopedic